ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Voluntary Accessory

 An envelope symbolising an important letter you never actually wrote.
 Perhaps a letter to your parents, or maybe your older brother?

+# Game Master instructions
+If you have a Game Master, then it makes sense that this person manage the act breaks rather than the players themselves.
+If so, all players should ignore the section "Player instructions" on their character sheets, and instead the game master should manage that part of the game.
+These instructions are all gathered here for convenience.

+## Act 5: The day after / Resolution

+Tell the players to sit down at the table and then start the act once everything is in order.
+Inform Daughter F that she should say the first line of the act, saying whatever is on her characters mind.